 In this scenario, legal advice became a strategic element linked to the taking of decisions inside the organisation.
 That is; creativity, management and planning to provide practical solutions suitable to each project seeking a very clear objective – bringing valuable perspectives and legal security to the table.

-I am working at the cutting edge of lots of incredible innovation that also generate legal issues not yet covered by regulation.
+I am working at the cutting edge of lots of incredible innovation and new ways to communicate and connect that also generate legal issues not yet covered by regulation.
 This is my challenge: Helping my company navigate complicated legal and regulatory issues we face now and in the near future.
 This involves taking risks to meet business objectives, but this can only be done successfully with a thorough understanding of the risk appetite of the business involved.

 As a lawyer I am a kind of strategic consultant.
 The motto is to focus on opportunity rather than risk, providing services with the company but not to the company and spread your passion for what you do.
 It's different legal advice.